ttu/ttu.github.io/_posts/2024-12-10-ai-tools-cursor-copilot-examples.md

 > System rules -> User rules -> Prompt

+### Helping the AI with Good Project Structure

+- Clear naming: Helps the AI identify the correct functionality and encourages developers to use proper domain terminology.
+- Logical project structure: Minimize the scope the AI needs to work within.
+A smaller “blast radius” allows it to stay focused.
+(Feature slice architecture)
+- Good code structure: Use small, composable components or widgets.
+This makes it easier to track what changed and reduces the risk of the AI introducing unnecessary or overly broad modifications.
+(Composable components)
+- Make small, incremental changes: Once a change looks correct, approve it and move on to the next step.
+This approach makes it easier to review and understand each change.
+- Use Git effectively: Commit after each small change.
+Keep a clear history for easier review.
+Tip: use git commit --amend to add to the previous commit when appropriate.

 ### Other Insights from The Internet

 Seniors use AI to accelerate what they already know how to do.